Elegals Litigators Toolkit (Jackson & Pastellas)

 System Requirements

-For best results when using Elegals Litigator's Toolkit (Jackson and Pastellas), we recommend using IE 7 or newer, Firefox 3.5 or newer or Chrome 12 or newer.
+For best results when using Elegals Litigator's Toolkit (Jackson and Pastellas), we recommend using a current version of Microsoft Edge, Firefox or Google Chrome.
 Both windows and apple Mac operating systems are supported.

 If you are a new Elegals Litigator's Toolkit (Jackson & Pastellas) user, click on the "User Guide" button for an explanation of how to use the service for maximum benefit.